Research Centers

 Center on Law and Finance

-The Center on Law and Finance has two primary objectives.
-The first is to advance the research and understanding of how law interacts with—and shapes—financial systems.
-It does by supporting conferences, speakers, academic programming, and research on law and finance.
-The second objective is to connect research concretely to the real world.
-Continuing the Law School’s commitment to the practical application of legal theory, the Center holds events that foster a meaningful dialogue between academics and practitioners.
+The Center on Law and Finance advances research on how law interacts with and shapes financial systems.
+The Center also connects this research to the real world.
+Continuing the Law School’s commitment to the practical application of legal theory, the Center holds events that foster a meaningful dialogue between academics, practitioners, and judges.

 Constitutional Law Institute